hallpaz/MLforNewMedia/docs/deepimplicits.md

 As it outputs polygonal meshes natively based on opertaions on planes, it's able to reconstruct and recover sharp geometric features with low-poly in opposition to meshes extracted using methods like marshing cubes.
 The learned BSP-tree also allows it to infer both shape segmentation and part correspondence.

-- with arbitrary topology and structure variety.
-- The core ingredient of BSP is an operation for recursive subdivision of space to obtain convex sets.

 ## 3rd generation models